-- 1. The student will: - 2.
-Build a strong foundation in visual communication research. - Synthesize complex interactive based projects that exhibit both complete construction, functionality and an understanding of user experiences. - 4.
-Examine the potential of the "art & design process" in developing complex digital media experiences. - Evaluate the role of the visual communicator and other key roles in the design and development processes as it applies to the role of a designer. - 6.
+- 1. Learn fundamental web concepts in regards to various web devices. - 2.
+Engage in web production by constructing pages using HTML, CSS, & Javascript. - 3.
+Synthesize complex interactive based projects that exhibit both complete construction, functionality and an understanding of user experiences. - 4.
+Examine the potential of the "art & design process" in developing complex digital media experiences. - 5.
+Evaluate the role of the visual communicator and other key roles in the design and development processes as it applies to the role of an interactive designer. - 6.
 Demonstrate a deeper awareness of software/tools and design knowledge/thinking relevant to visual communication practice.